Anwarvic/anwarvic.github.io/my_collections/_machine-translation/MUSE.md

 ---
 title: "MUSE"
-date: 2018-01-30
+date: 2017-10-11
 cover: /image5.png
+labs: ["Facebook AI", "University of Le Mans", "Sorbonne Universites"]
 ---

-MUSE or "Multilingual Unsupervised and Supervised Embeddings" is a framework created by Facebook AI in 2018 and published in this paper:
+MUSE or "Multilingual Unsupervised and Supervised Embeddings" is a framework created by Facebook AI in 2017 and published in this paper:
 [Word Translation Without Parallel Data](https://arxiv.org/pdf/1710.04087.pdf).
 The official implementation of the framework can be found in this GitHub repository: